The Nutty Professor (1996 film): Box office

-The Nutty Professor was a box office success, opening with $25,411,725 and reaching a domestic sum of $128,814,019, and $145,147,000 internationally, for a total of $273,961,019 worldwide.
+The Nutty Professor was a box-office success, making an opening weekend gross with $25,411,725.
+It topped the box office during its opening weekend, beating out Independence Day, Twister, Mission: Impossible, The Rock, Eraser, The Hunchback of Notre Dame, 101 Dalmatians and Striptease.
+The film would hold the record for having the highest opening weekend for an Eddie Murphy film until it was taken by Dr. Dolittle in 1998.
+It reached a gross of $128,814,019 domestically, and $145,147,000 internationally, for a total of $273,961,019 worldwide.

 Critical response

 The Nutty Professor has received generally positive reviews from critics.
-Rotten Tomatoes gave the film a score of 64% based on reviews from 55 critics, with an average rating of 5.90/10.
+Rotten Tomatoes gave the film a score of 65% based on reviews from 57 critics, with an average rating of 5.90/10.
 The site's consensus states: "The Nutty Professor falls back on juvenile humor eagerly and often, but Eddie Murphy's consistently funny work in dual roles means more for audiences to love."
 Metacritic gave the film a score of 62 out of 100, based on reviews from 20 critics, indicating "generally favorable reviews".
 Audiences surveyed by CinemaScore gave the film a grade A− on scale of A to F.